-We are delighted to launch the second edition of The Thomas Tallis Trail, a unique touring mini-festival which celebrates the music of Thomas Tallis in all five of the places where he is known to have worked.
+We are delighted to launch the third edition of The Thomas Tallis Trail, a unique touring mini-festival which celebrates the music of Thomas Tallis in all four of the buildings where he is known to have worked.

-As with the first outing in 2013, there is just one ensemble, and it could not be a more appropriate one: The Tallis Scholars (TTS).
-Founded 45 years ago by a juvenile Peter Phillips, TTS is widely regarded as the world’s finest interpreter of Renaissance polyphony.
+There is just one ensemble, and it could not be a more appropriate one, nor the year more auspicious: The Tallis Scholars (TTS), in their 50th year.
+Founded by a juvenile Peter Phillips, TTS is widely regarded as the world’s finest interpreter of Renaissance polyphony.

 Nearly half the music is by Thomas Tallis (c.
 1505–1585), one of the greatest English composers of all time, and one of the finest composers of polyphony in Europe.
 None surpasses him for variety; a long life helped, but so did his skill at negotiating the treacherous eddies of religious belief and liturgy that swirled around him during the English Reformation and Counter-Reformation.

 Not only his livelihood but also his very survival depended on adapting his creative genius to please both Catholic and Protestant patrons.
-Simply to have served four disparate monarchs for 40 years is a remarkable achievement.
+Simply to have served four disparate and disputatious monarchs is a remarkable achievement.

-Other Tudor composers we hear are Taverner, Byrd, Sheppard and Gibbons.
-Italy is represented by Giovanni Croce and Gregorio Allegri (his Miserere), while Arvo Pärt, John Rutter, Nico Muhly and Matthew Martin provide stunning contemporary pieces, some written specially for TTS.
+Other Tudor and Stuart composers we hear are Byrd, Sheppard, Purcell and Gibbons.
+Mainland Europe is represented by Palestrina, Josquin, Gombert, and Allegri (his Miserere), while Arvo Pärt, John Rutter and Nico Muhly provide stunning contemporary pieces, some written specially for TTS.

-The festival begins in the City of London at the church of St-Mary-at-Hill and continues to the great Romanesque church of Waltham Abbey in Essex.
+The festival begins at Hampton Court Palace, on the edge of London.
 The next day is spent in Kent, with concerts at Dover Priory and Canterbury Cathedral.
-On the third day we decamp to Middlesex for the final concert at Hampton Court Palace.
+On the third day we decamp for the final concert to the great Romanesque church of Waltham Abbey in Essex.
 As far as possible, music has been chosen to suit Tallis’s association with these buildings.

-With the unmatched event-planning skills of Martin Randall Festivals, and TTS’s near-half-century of devotion to Tallis’s compositions, this promises be an exceptionally enthralling, intense and moving three days.
+With the unmatched event-planning skills of Martin Randall Festivals, and TTS’s half century of devotion to Tallis’s compositions, this promises be an exceptionally enthralling, intense and moving three days.

-The Thomas Tallis Trail is available as a package which includes not only all five concerts but also two nights’ accommodation, travel by coach, two dinners and a light lunch, tickets to Canterbury Cathedral and Hampton Court Palace for independent visits, a talk by a musicologist, and opportunities to meet Peter Phillips and the singers.
-There is a choice between two hotels in the historic heart of Canterbury, the 4-star Abode and the Lodge, the cathedral’s conference centre.
+The Thomas Tallis Trail is available as a package which includes not only all four concerts but also two nights’ accommodation, travel by coach, two dinners and a lunch.
+There is a talk by a renowned musicologist, Dr David Skinner, and opportunities to mingle with Peter Phillips and the singers.
+There is a choice between two 4-star hotels in the historic heart of Canterbury, the Abode and the Lodge, the cathedral’s conference centre.

 The Tallis Scholars